 We believe that in the new world, interactions should not be on one to one basis.
 Instead, the interactions should be network-based.
 All partners should interact with each other, and OEMs should be the central focus point.
 This would create an ecosystem of partners that would foster higher levels of collaboration and co-creation.
 Thus, efficiency would increase to benefit both OEM and partners.

 This will unleash and unlock the potential of partners in the ecosystem to create new value pools.
 The result will reflect directly in KPIs such as perfect order rate, cash to cash cycle time, inventory turn, and forecast accuracy, etc. and measurable benefits can be calculated for the OEM and other partners in the ecosystem.

 A digital platform enabled the ecosystem of partners, where interaction takes place in multiple ways, and value creation is done through collaboration and co-creation is the ideal means to foster a relationship.
 The positive impact generated by such a partner ecosystem leads to higher KPI values and results in higher dollar value generation and saving.
-HCL has developed its time-tested framework for partner ecosystem assessment, building, and management.
+HCLTech has developed its time-tested framework for partner ecosystem assessment, building, and management.